Small field models with gravitational wave signature supported by CMB data: Inflationary models

 \subsection{Inflaton potentials}

-The class of inflationary potentials proposed in \cite{BenDayan:2009kv} is the following class of polynomials:
+The following class of polynomial inflationary potentials proposed in \cite{BenDayan:2009kv} is:

 The virtue of these models from a phenomenological point-of-view is the ability to separate the CMB region from the region of large e-fold production.
 Hence, these potentials can produce a very different spectrum early on, than in the later stages of inflation.
 Figure \ref{fig:1OverSqrt(2eps)} illustrates this point, with separate CMB region and e-fold generation region.
+In the context of both classification systems mentioned, current observational data weakly support these \cite{Martin:2014lra,Vennin:2015eaa}.
+However the small field model studied in \cite{Martin:2014lra} are monomial potential models of the form $V\propto 1-a_p\phi^p$, which are different from many of our models.

-Additionally, these models do not follow the standard hierarchal dependence of the slow-roll parameters on the number of e-folds $N$.
-In many models $\varepsilon_V\sim 1/N$, $\eta_V\sim 1/N^2$ etc. \cite{Kosowsky:1995aa}.
-In the above models they have a more complicated dependence while obeying the slow-roll conditions $\epsilon_H$, $\delta_H \ll 1$.
+In many models $\varepsilon_V\sim 1/N^2$, $\eta_V\sim 1/N^2$, and the time derivative $\frac{d}{Hdt}$ can approximately be replaced with a factor of $\frac{1}{N^2}$ \cite{Kosowsky:1995aa}.
+In the above models this standard hierarchal dependence is broken, they have a more complicated dependence while obeying the slow-roll conditions $\epsilon_H$, $\delta_H \ll 1$.
+In \cite{BenDayan:2009kv} it was shown that these models can be written as:

-In \cite{BenDayan:2009kv}, it was shown, mainly by means of applying Eq. \eqref{nsV}, that some models of this class conform to the observable $n_{s}$ range, while producing appreciable scalar-to-tensor ratio $r$, implying the measurable production of GW during inflation.
-It was shown that by setting $\phi_{CMB}=0$, the coefficients are given by

 Here $r_0$, $\eta_{0},\alpha_{0}$ are defined as $r= 8 \left(\frac{V'}{V}\right)^2$, $\eta=\frac{V''}{V}$, $\alpha=-2\xi^{2}$, respectively.
 The subscript $0$ means that these are the values at the CMB point.